-Still, the terrain is very good here – and the snowfall average for the highest slopes is one of the best in France (around 8 metres a season – significantly higher than Val d’Isere, for example).
+Still, the terrain is very good here – and the snowfall average for the highest slopes is one of the best in France (around eight metres a season – significantly higher than Val d’Isere, for example).
 Prices are noticeably lower than in some of its rivals, too.
 In a good, cold winter, you can have a blast here.
-Especially if you go to Avoriaz.

 Avoriaz is not your average ski resort

 Set at the top of a great cliff, in a high-ish mountain bowl, Avoriaz has always been one of the most forward-looking ski resorts in the Alps.
 Designed to be car-free, it’s based around a series of high-rise buildings that are linked by boulevard-style pistes on the outside, and stairs, lifts and covered walkways within.
 Most of the accommodation is in self-catering apartments, and some of it is brand-new.
 Nearly all of it is ski-in, ski-out.

 It’s not just the look of the place that’s futuristic.
 Avoriaz has also had an open mind when it comes to the latest trends and was one of the early Alpine capitals of snowboarding.
 It built its first terrain park and half-pipe back in 1993.
 Ever since, it’s been a big supporter of freestylers, whether on one plank or two, and these days boasts three parks and a super-pipe, as well as a ground-breaking Stash forest park.